Contributing to momepy#

 git clone firstname.lastname@example.org:your-user-name/momepy.git momepy-yourname

-Then simply create a new branch of master branch.
+Then simply create a new branch of main branch.

 An easy way to create a momepy development environment is as follows: